Wilkins Community Fellows Program

 How to Apply

-Applicants are notified of the final decision via email about a month before the workshop takes place.
+Applicants will be notified of the final decision via email on May 11, 2017.